Information Technologies (IT)

 This subtopic focuses on information technology innovations in the field of artificial intelligence (AI), which refers to intelligence exhibited by machines or software.
 AI is usually limited or targeted in nature, with general machine-based intelligence remaining an elusive long-term goal.

-This subtopic includes a particular focus on machine learning and natural language processing (NLP), both of which are disciplines within the broader field of artificial intelligence.
+Included in this subtopic are the technical sub-specialties of machine learning and natural language processing (NLP), both of which are disciplines within the broader field of artificial intelligence.
 Machine learning refers to processes in which an automated system can learn from data, rather than following a pre-specified set of rules, and in many cases can predict outcomes relating to the learned process.
 The aim of NLP is to extract information or derive meaning from human language (written or spoken) or to generate human language.

 This subtopic focuses on information technology innovations that enhance the acquisition, processing, interpretation and use of images or video.
-This includes both innovations in human perception and use of images or video, and innovations in machine vision (e.g., improved algorithms or hardware).
-The terms "image" and "video" should be interpreted in their broadest sense - image or video simply refers to static or time-varying data (respectively) that are representative of certain properties of the subject and that may be acquired optically or via ultrasound, X-ray, MRI, PET, or any other observational measurement technique.
+This includes both innovations in human perception and use of images or video, and innovations in machine vision.
+The terms "image" and "video" should be interpreted in their broadest sense - image or video simply refers to static or time-varying data (respectively) that are representative of certain properties of the subject and that may be acquired optically or via ultrasound, X-ray, MRI, PET, or any other measurement technique.
 Applications are many and varied, ranging from cell-phone based 3D modeling to medical image processing for improved diagnostic accuracy and enhancements for robotic manufacturing systems.
 Deployment platforms may range from mobile devices (cell phones and tablets) to industrial settings (manufacturing plants).

-Examples of relevant technical fields include (but are not limited to): automated image/video indexing and retrieval; object recognition; facial recognition; recognition of human actions and behavior (e.g., in video surveillance applications); automated video categorization; video summarization; generation and manipulation of 3D models; image/video enhancement; image/video feature extraction and identification; pattern recognition.
+Examples of relevant technical fields include (but are not limited to): automated image/video indexing and retrieval; object recognition; pattern recognition; facial recognition; recognition of human actions and behavior (e.g., in video surveillance applications); automated video categorization; video summarization; generation and manipulation of 3D models; image/video enhancement; image/video feature extraction and identification.

 Many innovations in image and video processing rely on underlying methods developed more broadly in the field of artificial intelligence.
 Innovations employing artificial intelligence technologies should be submitted to this subtopic if they are primarily aimed at image or video based applications.

-This subtopic is intended to cover the major aspects of security related to the internet (except for Internet of Things cybersecurity, which is covered under subtopic IT7).
+This subtopic is intended to cover the major aspects of security related to the internet (except for Internet of Things cybersecurity, which is covered under subtopic IT5).

 Cybersecurity refers to security applied both to the internet (including servers and connected devices) and to data stored in or transmitted over the internet.
 Generally this refers to security against malicious attacks rather than security against (for example) inadvertent data leakage.
 Cybersecurity is growing in importance due to a confluence of factors, including (i) increased use of the internet to monitor and control critical infrastructure, (ii) increased incidence of cyber-attacks against government and major institutions, (iii) the growing reliance by the general public on internet-based services.

-Personal authentication and privacy refer to the reliable authentication of persons using the internet, and the protection of personal data and user information against compromise.
+Authentication refers to the reliable authentication of persons using the internet and devices connected to the internet, while privacy refers to the protection against compromise of personal information and user data.

 The Internet of Things (IoT) is widely touted as the next wave of internet expansion, connecting embedded sensing and control electronics in everyday products ranging from cars to refrigerators, televisions, wearable electronics and other smart objects, as well as enabling new system visibility and control in industrial applications such as utility grids (the so-called "smart grid") and improved healthcare through smart health applications (e.g., heart monitoring implants and implanted continuous glucose monitoring sensors).
 ABI Research estimates that the number of active connected devices will exceed 40 billion by 2020, more than double the estimated number in 2014, with roughly 75% of the growth coming from sensor nodes and other network-edge devices - i.e., IoT devices.
 Each IoT device provides an access point to the internet and therefore also offers an opportunity for cyber-attack.
 Currently most IoT devices incorporate little or no security, which combined with their increasing ubiquity presents an alarming scenario for future internet security, particularly because IoT devices are expected to influence or even control many aspects of our lives.